tvarnish/sombrero/README.md

 In order to produce the output `.mp4` files, you will need to have installed ffmpeg.

 ### Installing from source
-To download a copy of the repository, you will need to type the following command:
+To download a copy of the repository, you will need to type the following commands:

 ```
 git clone https://github.com/tvarnish/sombrero.git